porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ## Styling

 ### Label
 The label text (always in copytext) gives the user an information about the option that can be selected.
-Try to keep the label short and descriptive (a word or two).
+Try to keep the label short and descriptive (one word or two).

 ### Input area
 Enables users to enter a multiline text.

 ### Width and height
 Textareas have no specific width.
 Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
-The initial width of the sketch symbol is set to 272 px (corresponds to the grid width on viewport XS).
 We recommend a minimum height of 192 px (equals 7 text lines).
 Unless predefined characters are specified.
-In this case we recommend to adapt the Text Area to the content.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)
+In this case we recommend to adapt the Textarea to the content.
+For further information we recommend to read the general [Form pattern guideline](#/patterns/forms).

 ### Help text
 Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)
+For further information we recommend to read the general [Form pattern guideline](#/patterns/forms).

 ### Validation and error
 Validation text for a field is placed right below the field box in order to make it clear for the user which Textarea the validation belongs to.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)
+For further information we recommend to read the general [Form pattern guideline](#/patterns/forms).

 ### Spacing
 According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)
+For further information we recommend to read the general [Form pattern guideline](#/patterns/forms).

 ---